Labour Rights

 The Labour Law of Pakistan has a clear guideline regarding the working hours and rest hours for workers of different commercial, industrial and seasonal factories Under the Factories Act, 1934.
 These laws are applicable to industries that have 20 or more employees.
 However, the provincial Governments have extended the rule to small factories or workshops with a minimum of 5 workers.

-- An adult worker who has passed his or her 18th year of age is permitted to work in any establishment over and above nine hours a day and 48 hours a week.
+• An adult worker who is passed his or her 18th year of age is permitted to work in any establishment over and above nine hours a day and 48 hours a week.

 Paid, Maternity and other leaves